husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 ### Topics

-In ROS, topic is a data stream used to exchange information between topics.
+In ROS, topic is a data stream used to exchange information between nodes.
 The are used to send frequent messages of one type.
 This could be sensor readout or motor goal speed.
 Each topic is registered under the unique name and with defined message type.
 Nodes can connect with it to publish messages or subscribe them.
 For a given topic, one node can